 - Animations demonstrating statistical concepts

-Application and Review Process for All Proposals: Applications may be submitted at any time during 2016.
-Proposals will be subject to an initial review followed by a face-to-face interview with the proposer(s).
+Application and Review Process for All Proposals: Applications may be submitted at any time.
+Proposals may be subject to an initial review followed by a face-to-face interview with the proposer(s).
 (The face-to-face interview may be waived for conference proposals.)
 Expect at least a month for the review process to be completed.
 Note that our application process is the same as during 2016.